puppetlabs/puppet-docs/source/puppet/3/reference/subsystem_agent_master_comm.markdown

 The puppet agent and the puppet master server communicate via HTTPS over host-verified SSL.

 > **Note on verification:** If the agent does not yet have its own certificate, it will make several unverified requests before it can switch to verified mode.
-The _only_ request for which the agent doesn't check the _master's_ certificate is the initial request for a copy of the CA cert. <!-- TODO verify this --> In the descriptions below, assume every request is host-verified in both directions unless stated otherwise.
+In these requests, the agent doesn't identify itself to the master and doesn't check the master's cert against the CA. In the descriptions below, assume every request is host-verified unless stated otherwise.

 The agent/master interface is REST-like, but may vary from strictly RESTful design in some ways.
 The endpoints used by the agent are detailed in the [REST API reference][rest_api].
 Note that all REST endpoints are preceded by the environment being used.
 Note also that access to each individual endpoint is controlled by [auth.conf][authconf] on the master.